robertbrodrecht/launchpad/README.md

 * Clean nav classes
 * AddThis support
-* Flexible content modules and field types.
-  * What other modules should be built-in?
-    * Gallery
-    * Image with Caption
-  * Other Field Types?
 * Codex review.
 * Update things like the hamburger menu to use checkbox/radio instead of target.
 * Decide about whether offline support should be removed.